Benjamin-Roger/gatsby-markdown-resume-starter/README.md

 - SEO components
 - Extra portfolio section with categories and country location

-It has also been heavily refactored to follow Atomic Design guidelines.
+It has also been heavily refactored to break down the site into more manageable components.

 ## Quickstart